SubigyaPaudel/Beer-Game-Frontend/README.md

 cd backend
 python3 manage.py runserver
 ````
 - The frontend should ideally run at http://localhost:3000 and the backend django server should ideally run at http://127.0.0.1:8000.
-Ports can change if the ports were being used by other applications
+Ports can change if the ports are being used by other applications

 # Tests